-Viola Crowner and Celesta Bishop. freshmen, have withdrawn from the school. and the second
+Viola Crowner and Celesta Bishop, freshmen, have withdrawn from the school.

-. ' Sarah Holly and Novene Holt, freshmen, spoke at vesper's on Sunday, April 27.
+Sarah Holly and Novene Holt, freshmen, spoke at vespers on Sunday, April 27.

 Ralph Malone has secured employment with the Wissahickon Boys Club of Germantown, effective July first.

 Mildred Adams has been selling tags for National Youth Week, April 27-May 4.